fsfe/reuse-docs/spec.md

   both contain Information for the same Covered File.
 Available values are:

   - `closest`, the default value when `precedence` is not defined.
-This is an instruction to use the Copyright and Licensing Information inside of the Covered Files, if available.
-If no such Information is found, then the Information inside the closest REUSE.toml that covers the File is associated.
+This is an instruction to associate the Copyright and Licensing Information inside of the Covered Files, if available.
+If no such Information is found, then the Information inside the table of the closest REUSE.toml that covers the File is associated.
+If a table in a closer REUSE.toml file has the `toml` precedence for the same File, then that precedence is applied, and `closest` is ignored.
 This is effectively a fallback.

   - `aggregate`.
 This is an instruction to always associate the Copyright and Licensing Information defined in the table with the table's Covered Files.